ibexa/documentation-developer/docs/guide/repository.md

 ## API

 Every Public API Service interface and Value object defined in `eZ\Publish\API` namespace strictly follows [Semantic Versioning](https://semver.org/) *backward compatibility (BC)* promise for API *consumers*.
-It means that every usage of API (API call) will work between minor releases.
+It means that every usage of API (API call) is guaranteed to work between minor releases.

 What can change between minor releases is API method signature.
 Because of that, implementation of API interfaces by third party packages (except the ones implemented by eZ Systems bundles) is not directly supported.
 API method signatures should not change between bug-fix releases (e.g from 2.5.1 to 2.5.2).